Disclosure: This post may contain affiliate links, meaning we may earn a commission if you make a purchase using our links.

 Easy and Elegant

 Setting up a home martini bar is an easy and elegant way to entertain.
 You can go as simple as just offering classic martinis to elaborate variations of flavors and garnishes.
 Wondering how to set up a martini bar for a party?
 Our guide will help you put together the perfect home martini bar for a foolproof party.
+Remember the music – classic jazz is always appropriate.

 The Essentials: Liquors